Power purchase agreements

 Renewables owners can decide to enter into a PPA with a power trader, such as Danske Commodities, to gain access to the market, reduce uncertainties and engage with lenders to finance the project.

-In recent years, the demand for PPAs has grown tremendously and a number of businesses are now starting to request renewable energy for economic and sustainability reasons.
+In recent years, the demand for PPAs has grown and a number of businesses are now starting to request renewable energy for economic and sustainability reasons.
 For instance, there is a strong interest from large companies to enter into PPAs and source their power directly from renewables assets.

 Our role in the PPA market